 Dosage and directions

-To treat GERD Maxolon in adults is usually taken four times a day by 10-15 mg, 30 minutes before each meal.
-For treatment of Gastroparesis 10 mg of Maxolon are administered orally four times daily, 30 minutes before each meal and at bedtime.
+To treat GERD Metoclopramide in adults is usually taken four times a day by 10-15 mg, 30 minutes before each meal.
+For treatment of Gastroparesis 10 mg of Metoclopramide are administered orally four times daily, 30 minutes before each meal and at bedtime.
 The tabs should be swallowed without chewing with a big quantity of water.

 Avoid drinking alcoholic beverages.
 Do not stop taking this medication without your doctor’s permission and do not take it in qualities larger than prescribed to you.
 Inform your doctor about all medications and herbal products you use.

 Hypersensitivity, when this medication is injected ability to concentrate on driving and operating machinery may decrease as Metoclopramide affects ability to high concentration of attention.
 Cautiousness should be experienced in patients with bleeding or blockage in the stomach or intestines, epilepsy or other seizure disorder, or an adrenal gland tumor (pheochromocytoma), kidney or liver disease, congestive heart failure, diabetes, or a history of depression children younger than 14 y.o.

 Besides signs of allergy (hives, swelling of tongue, face and rash) side effects may appear as tremors, or restless muscle movements in your eyes, tongue, drowsiness, restlessness, tremor, fatigue, anxiety, insomnia, depression, seizures, fever, stiff muscles, confusion, sweating, jaundice, depression.
 If you experience this stop taking Metoclopramide and seek for immediate medical help.